fabohax/badbot/README.md

-# bitbot
+# bibot

-Bitbot is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.
+Bibot is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.

 ## Features